dominodatalab/model-export-process/README.md

 If the cadence is 15 mins, the image will be available in 15 mins after the Domino user publishes the model.

-The steps 2,3,4 are fairly lightweight allowing us to have a more frequent executions
+The steps 2,3,4 are lightweight allowing us to have a more frequent executions

+## Benefits of this approach

+Domino introduced the Model Registry along with its new Experiment Manager.
+The purpose of the model registry to encourage users to publish models which can be **run anywhere**.

+Anywhere includes any execution architecture, `linux/amd64`, `linux/arm64`, `linux/arm/v7` or any new one that emerges in the future.

+The other benefit if this approach is, it allows you to create  docker image of minimum size possible to run on the target platform.
+This reduces startup times as well as makes the model execution process as cost efficient as possible.
+If you want to bundle the Domino models from Domino Model Registry into an existing image, you are free to do so by using it as the base image.
+The Model Registry only contains the model artifacts and the metadata about the execution environment such as
+- `conda.yaml`, `python_env.yaml` and `requirements.txt`